owlbarn/tutorial/book/regression/README.md

 In regression, we call this function the *cost function*.
 It measures how close the models are to ideal cases, and our target is thus clear: find suitable $\theta$ parameters to minimise the cost function.

 **TIPS**: Why do we use least square in the cost function?
-Physically, the cost function $J$ represents the average distance of each data point to the line -- by "distance" we mean the the euclidean distace. between a data point and the point on the line with the same x-axis.
+Physically, the cost function $J$ represents the average distance of each data point to the line -- by "distance" we mean the the euclidean distance. between a data point and the point on the line with the same x-axis.
 A reasonable solution can thus be achieved by minimising this average distance.
 On the other hand, from the statistical point of view, minimizing the sum of squared errors leads to maximizing the likelihood of the data.
 TODO: explain the relationship between maximum likelihood estimation and least square.